Synthetic Observations of 21cm HI Line Profiles from Inhomogeneous Turbulent Interstellar HI Gas with Magnetic Field: INTRODUCTION

 There remain two issues which were not addressed in \citet{2014ApJ...796...59F,2015ApJ...798....6F}.
 One is the contribution of the warm neutral medium (WNM).
-Because the dust grains are included in the both phases, the cold neutral medium (CNM) and WNM, the \ion{H}{1} emission analyzed with the \textit{Planck} data should include the contribution of WNM.
-The other is the possible effect of dust evolution found by \citet{2013ApJ...763...55R} which may require some modification of the linear relationship between $N_{\text{H$\;$\sc{i}}}$ and $\tau_{353}$ assumed by \citet{2014ApJ...796...59F,2015ApJ...798....6F}.
-Pioneering studies by \citet{1965ApJ...142..531F} and \citet{1969ApJ...155L.149F} showed that the interstellar medium consists of the two phases, the CNM and the WNM, which are in pressure equilibrium. \ion{H}{1} emission-absorption measurements were used to constrain \ion{H}{1} parameters of the CNM and the WNM \citep{2003ApJ...585..801D,2003ApJS..145..329H,2003ApJ...586.1067H}, where the WNM manifests itself as broad line wings of \ion{H}{1} emission profiles.
-There remains yet an uncertainty in deriving the WNM temperature in absorption, and only a lower limit for $T_\mathrm{s}$ was obtained to be around 500\,K, leaving the mass of WNM uncertain, which may occupy $\sim 60$\% of total \ion{H}{1} \citep{2003ApJ...586.1067H}.
+Pioneering studies by \citet{1965ApJ...142..531F} and \citet{1969ApJ...155L.149F} showed that the interstellar medium consists of the two phases, the CNM and the WNM, which are in pressure equilibrium.
+Because the dust grains are included in the both phases, the cold neutral medium (CNM) and WNM, the \ion{H}{1} emission analyzed with the \textit{Planck}/\textit{IRAS} data should include the contribution of the WNM.
+The other is the possible effect of dust evolution found by \citet{2013ApJ...763...55R} which may require some modification of the linear relationship between $N_{\text{H$\;$\sc{i}}}$ and $\tau_{353}$ assumed by \citet{2014ApJ...796...59F,2015ApJ...798....6F}. \ion{H}{1} emission-absorption measurements were used to constrain \ion{H}{1} parameters of the CNM and WNM \citep{2003ApJ...585..801D,2003ApJS..145..329H,2003ApJ...586.1067H}, where the WNM manifests itself as broad line wings of \ion{H}{1} emission profiles.
+There remains yet an uncertainty in deriving the WNM temperature in absorption, and only a lower limit for the spin temperature $T_\mathrm{s}$ was obtained to be around 500\,K, leaving the mass of the WNM uncertain, which may occupy $\sim 60$\% of total \ion{H}{1} \citep{2003ApJ...586.1067H}.
 In addition, the spatial distribution of the CNM and the WNM is not clearly understood yet while the CNM is suggested to occupy smaller volume than the WNM \citep{1965ApJ...142..568F}.

 Following \citet{2014ApJ...796...59F,2015ApJ...798....6F}, \citet{2014ApJ...793..132S} made \ion{H}{1} emission-absorption measurements toward radio continuum sources in Perseus with the Arecibo \ion{H}{1} data and found that the absorption optical depth is not so large as suggested by \citet{2014ApJ...796...59F,2015ApJ...798....6F}, raising a question on the optically thick \ion{H}{1} emission.
 Their results are consistent with those by \citet{2003ApJS..145..329H,2003ApJ...586.1067H}. \citet{2015ApJ...814...13M} made a comparison of \citet{2015ApJ...798....6F} with the \ion{H}{1} model by \citet{1981ApJ...247L..73H} and discussed that the two results are consistent within $\sim$10 \% in spite of their different \ion{H}{1} optical depth.
 The reason for this agreement is not clarified.
 The method by \citet{2015ApJ...798....6F} is based on a simple assumption of uniform interstellar medium and may need modification if realistic non-uniform physical properties of the interstellar medium are taken into account.
 The real \ion{H}{1} observations are, however, limited because we are not able to assess the actual three dimensional physical conditions of the \ion{H}{1} gas emitting/absorbing 21\,cm line radiation.